11.4 Sentinel Playbook for SIEM, SOAR, and Hunting

 - Use Microsoft Purview when the action is classify, retain, audit, or investigate data for compliance.

-SC-900 does not expect advanced query writing, but it may expect awareness that Kusto Query Language is associated with hunting and analysis in Microsoft security tooling.
-A question might mention hunting queries or notebooks to suggest threat investigation rather than identity governance or compliance management.
-That points to Sentinel when the scenario is about SIEM-driven investigation.
+SC-900 does not require you to write queries, but it may expect awareness that Kusto Query Language (KQL) is associated with hunting and analytics in Microsoft security tooling.
+A question that mentions hunting queries or notebooks is signalling threat investigation rather than identity governance or compliance management, which points to Sentinel when the task is SIEM-driven investigation.

 Sentinel also appears in Zero Trust and defense-in-depth scenarios.
-For example, an organization may have identity controls, network controls, and workload protection, then still need a central place to detect and respond to threats.
-Sentinel fits that layered model because it can collect and analyze signals from multiple sources.
-It does not replace the controls that prevent or protect; it helps detect, investigate, and respond.
+An organization may already have identity controls in Entra, network controls in Azure, and workload protection in Defender, yet still need a central place to detect, investigate, and respond to threats spanning all of them.
+Sentinel fits that layered model because it can collect and analyze signals from many sources, including Microsoft and third-party products.
+It does not replace the controls that prevent or protect; it sits on top to detect, investigate, and respond.

-A security operations team wants to use analytics rules, incidents, hunting, workbooks, and automated playbooks.
+A security operations team wants to use analytics rules, incidents, hunting, workbooks, and automated playbooks across many data sources.
 Which product best matches the scenario?

 Which phrase most strongly indicates a SOAR requirement in SC-900 wording?